quasimatic/glance-webdriver-js/README.md

 ### Options:
 ------------

-These options are added to end of a label to allow us to change how the object is found or filtered
+These options are added to end of a Glance label to allow us to change how the object is found or filtered

 <dl>